National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 There are also datasets to help in mapping from zip codes (data available in Level 3 Enclave datasets), such as [Mapping Zip codes to states and geolocations](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-AA5C326&view=focus).
 All available datasets are available at [The Data Discovery Engine](https://discovery.biothings.io/dataset?guide=/guide/n3c/dataset) (outside the Enclave) and in [The Knowledge Store](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b) (inside the Enclave; filter on "External Dataset").

-Note that most of these depend on 5-digit zip codes for linking between a patient’s record and the external dataset, and so are useful only in the context of a Level 3 DUR.
+Note that most of these depend on 5-digit zip codes for linking between a patient's record and the external dataset, and so are useful only in the context of a Level 3 DUR.

 Importing such an external dataset entails a process of review that examines the need, the risk to reidentification, and the license.
 The [External Datasets page](https://covid.cd2h.org/external-datasets) gives more detail, including how to request a new dataset.